-National Library Service for the Blind and Physically Handicapped – National network of cooperating libraries that administers a free library program of braille and audio materials circulated to eligible borrowers in the U.S. by postage-free mail.
+National Library Service for the Blind and Physically Handicapped – National network of cooperating libraries that administers a free library program of braille and audio books and magazines circulated to eligible borrowers in the U.S. by postage-free mail or instant download.

-Social Security Administration: Disability – Information on disability benefits from the U.S. government and instructions on how to apply for Social Security disability and Medicare benefits.
-Información en Español.
-Information in 17 other Developmental Disabilities Stroke languages.
+Social Security Administration: Disability Benefits and Supplemental Security Income (SSI) Benefits – Information on disability benefits from the U.S. government and instructions on how to apply.
+Información sobre el Seguro Social por Incapacidades en Español.
+Information in 17 other languages.

-Abledata – Source for impartial, comprehensive information on products, solutions and resources on assistive technology (AT) options and programs available.
-Funded by the Department of Health and Human Services’ National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR).
+Abledata – Source for impartial, comprehensive information on products, solutions, and resources on assistive technology (AT) options and programs available.
+Maintained for the Department of Health and Human Services’ National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) by New Editions Consulting.

-Brain Injury Association of America – The Living with Brain Injury section includes information on different types of brain injuries, diagnosis, treatment, mild brain injury,concussion, and where to find support and resources.
-Also has information on brain injury in children and information for family and caregivers.
+Brain Injury Association of America – The Brain Injury section includes information on different types of brain injuries, diagnosis, treatment, mild brain injury, concussion, and where to find support and resources.
+Also has information on brain injury in adults and in children and information for family and caregivers.

 San Diego Brain Injury Foundation – Provides information, support, education, and community awareness for brain injury survivors in San Diego County and their caregivers and families.
-Its publication, The Journey Towards Recovery: A Brain Injury Guide for Families/El Trayecto Hacia La Recuperación: Una Guía sobre Lesiones Cerebrales para Familias, is available to download for free in English or en Español.
+Its publication, The Journey Toward Recovery: A Brain Injury Guide for Families / El Trayecto Hacia La Recuperación: Una Guía sobre Lesiones Cerebrales para Familias, is available to download for free in English or en Español.